Parziphal/parse/README.md

 ## ObjectModels

 The `Parziphal\Parse\ObjectModel` class is a wrapper for `Parse\ParseObject`.
-It behaves as a Eloquent model, so you could do stuff like:
+It behaves as an Eloquent model, so you could do stuff like:

 ```php
 // Instantiate with data